ecxod/radicale_on_raspberry_with_raid_venv_init_and_gunicorn/README.md

-# Radicale on Raspberry with init.d with gunicorn
+# Radicale on Raspberry on a raid in a venv with git with init.d and gunicorn

 I will try to show the best way to install a Radicale server on a Raspberry on a Devuan without systemd.